-- 1.16 This chapter has set out an overview of the Blaenau Gwent Local Development Plan and this section provides a brief explanation of how to find your way around the document. - 1.17 Chapter 2 sets out the key elements of European, National, Regional and Local Policy that have influenced the formulation of the Plan. - 1.18 Chapter 3 outlines Blaenau Gwent's context and identifies challenges for future development. - 1.19 In response to the challenges, Chapter 4 contains the Council's Vision for the development of Blaenau Gwent over the Plan period and includes a set of objectives for the Plan to meet. - 1.20 Chapter 5 sets out the spatial strategy for meeting strategic needs during the Plan period. - 1.21 Chapter 6 sets out 13 Strategic Policies required to achieve the Vision and strategic objectives and implement the strategy. - 1.22 Chapter 7 sets out topic based policies to provide a framework against which all future planning applications will be considered. - 1.23 Chapter 8 sets out how the strategy is to be delivered on the ground, that is, where new development is to be located and where land is to be protected.
+- 1.17 This chapter has set out an overview of the Blaenau Gwent Local Development Plan and this section provides a brief explanation of how to find your way around the document. - 1.18 Chapter 2 sets out the key elements of European, National, Regional and Local Policies that have influenced the formulation of the Plan. - 1.19 Chapter 3 outlines Blaenau Gwent's context and identifies challenges for future development. - 1.20 In response to the challenges, Chapter 4 contains the Council's Vision for the development of Blaenau Gwent over the Plan period and includes a set of objectives for the Plan to meet. - 1.21 Chapter 5 sets out the spatial strategy for meeting strategic needs during the Plan period. - 1.22 Chapter 6 sets out 13 Strategic Policies required to achieve the Vision and strategic objectives and implement the strategy.